How to check user login history in WordPress

 WordPress page visit tracking select post type

 Then a great addition to your WordPress user log is their visited pages.
-We have two sections to check this.
+We have two sections to check WordPress history of visited pages.
 The first option is simply to filter all users who have visited a specific page.
 For instance, if you have a Gold Plan Subscription and want to check all visitors for that page, you can do it here:

 WordPress filter users by visited pages

-This filter is useful to measure how popular that page is for your user base.
-In our case, that page was seen by 36 out of 126 users.
-Hence, in addition to a simple user login history, that’s an option to measure your marketing results.
+This filter is useful for measuring the popularity of a page among your user base.
+In our case, 36 out of 126 users saw that page.
+Hence, in addition to a simple user login history, this is an option for measuring your marketing results.

-In addition, the opposite filter is useful as well.
+In addition, the opposite filter is helpful as well.
 It’s possible to filter users who haven’t visited a page.
-Then you can contact users who haven’t visited important pages.
+Then you can contact users who haven’t visited essential pages.
 This is done with the has not visited filter:

 WordPress filter users by not visited pages